 d.
 Service Plan Development Process.
 In four pages or less, describe the process that is used to develop the participantcentered service plan, including: (a) who develops the plan, who participates in the process, and the timing of the plan; (b) the types of assessments that are conducted to support the service plan development process, including securing information about participant needs, preferences and goals, and health status; (c) how the participant is informed of the services that are available under the waiver; (d) how the plan development process ensures that the service plan addresses participant goals, needs (including health care needs), and preferences; (e) how waiver and other services are coordinated; (f) how the plan development process provides for the assignment of responsibilities to implement and monitor the plan; and, (g) how and when the plan is updated, including when the participant's needs change.
 State laws, regulations, and policies cited that affect the service plan development process are available to CMS upon request through the Medicaid agency or the operating agency (if applicable): The development of the Plan of Services and Supports is driven by the person-centered planning process.
 The person/legal representative (if applicable), the Support Coordinator, provider staff and others of the person's choosing to participate in the development of the PSS.
+The Support Coordinator writes the PSS to include information gathered during the PSS meeting to include what is important to and for the person, likes and dislikes, and preferences and goals.
+Outcomes are developed by the person and his/her PSS team centered around the person's goals and assigned to each service and/or natural supports.
 The PSS must be reviewed at least annually or when changes in support needs arise or when requested by the person.
-Copies of the PSS must be provided to the person/legal guardian and all providers listed in the PSS except DME suppliers.
+Copies of the PSS must be provided to the person/legal guardian and all providers listed in the PSS except DME suppliers or therapy providers.